Hyperloop-VCU/imprimis/README.md

-# Imprimis - Autonomous Vehicle for IGVC
+# Development for Autonomous Vehicle - Imprimis